-Qualifying for life insurance coverage can be a difficult task if you have any kind of an adverse health condition.
-This is because, depending on the condition that you have, you could be viewed as a higher risk to the insurance company.
+Qualifying for insurance coverage can sometimes be a difficult task if you deal with any kind of an unfavorable health condition.
+This is because, depending on what condition that you have, you could be viewed as a higher risk to the insurance company.

-The more risk you are to the life insurance company, the less chance you have to be accepted for coverage, or the more that you will pay for the life insurance.
-There are several different factors that could cause you to be considered a high-risk applicant, but even if you are, there are still several options for quality and affordable life insurance.
+The more risk you are to the life insurance firm, the less chance you have to be accepted for coverage, or the more that you will pay for the life support.
+There are various different determinants that could make you be seen as a high-risk candidate, but even if you are, there are still several options for quality and affordable life insurance.

 Some applicants are denied for coverage altogether by the insurer if their condition is viewed as being too risky, while others are approved as a Substandard policy holder and are required to pay a higher amount of premium than those who are Standard – or average – risks.

-Perhaps you have other conditions such as someone looking for life insurance after having a stroke.
-We can help answer your questions about this condition and many more.
+Perhaps you have other conditions such as one searching for life insurance after having a stroke.
+We will help answer your questions about this condition and many more.

-Applicants who have been diagnosed with coronary artery disease – also sometimes referred to as coronary heart disease – are typically viewed as being a higher risk of claim to life insurance companies.
+Applicants who have been diagnosed with coronary artery disease – also sometimes referred to as coronary heart disease – are typically viewed as being a riskier claim to life insurance companies.
 One reason for this is that this particular condition is the leading cause of death among both males and females in the U.S. today.

-Therefore, when applying for life insurance with coronary artery disease, it is important that you allow time for the underwriters to carefully review your application and other information.
-In addition, you should expect in most cases to pay a higher amount of premium rate for your insurance coverage.
+Therefore, when appealing for life insurance with coronary artery disease, it is important that you allow time for the underwriters to carefully review your application and other information.
+In addition, you should expect in most cases that your premium that you have to pay to be costlier for your insurance plan.

 What the Life Insurance Underwriters Will Look For

-When reviewing your application for coverage, the underwriters will be looking at several criteria prior to making a determination as to whether or not they will accept you.
+When looking over your application, the underwriters will be looking at several criteria prior to making a judgment as to whether or not they will accept you.
 These include: